Clarity and control are powerful propellers in personal finance.

 #5 — The Geometry of Wealth, by Brian Portnoy

 The relationship between money and meaning defies easy explanation.
-But Brian shares some wonderful frameworks for how to manage your finances in a way that’s aligned with your values and needs.
+But Brian shares some excellent frameworks for managing your finances in a way that's aligned with your values and needs.

 Satisfaction and contentment are powerful drivers.
 And when you realize we're all in it for the long haul — in terms of looking after ourselves and our family — you're reminded that real fulfillment comes from the freedom that money can bring.
 Not necessarily the money itself.